goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 # Timeout

 Some tasks might need a lot of time to get started.
-By default, Zaruba will kill stop running a task when it takse more than 10 minutes.
+By default, Zaruba will kill any task that takes more than 10 minutes to be ready.

 But you can make it shorter or longer: